grself/CIS221_Text/README.md

 The text contains these chapters:

 1. Introduction
-2. Foundations of Binary Mathematics
+2. Foundations of Binary Arithmetic
-3. Binary Mathematics Operations
+3. Binary Arithmetic Operations
 4. Boolean Functions
 5. Boolean Expressions
 6. Karnaugh Maps
 7. Advanced Simplifying Methods
-8. Combinational Logic Circuits
+8. Arithmetic Circuits
-9. Sequential Logic Circuits
+9. Encoder Circuits
-10. Simulation
+10. Register Circuits
+11. Counters
+12. Finite State Machines
+13. Central Processing Units

-The text can be used as a stand-alone volume for digital logic classes but it was designed to be paired with a Logisim-Evolution lab manual, available at http://bit.ly/2uNYnvv.
+The text can be used as a stand-alone volume for digital logic classes but it was designed to be paired with a Logisim-Evolution lab manual, available at http://bit.ly/2prvSnG.

 The author is happy to share this work and would be happy to collaborate with other instructors to improve this work.